 Oxygen deprivation and an acidic body causes not only weight loss, but creates anxiety, which explains the panicky mask wearers.

-XVIII.
-Enteral feeding for advanced dementia
+20. Enteral feeding for advanced dementia

 Studies show that tube feeding does not improve the nutritional status in subjects with severe dementia, it causes excessive use of restraints and it is ineffective in preventing and treating pressure ulcers and aspiration pneumonia.
 Enteral feeding doubles the risk of dying.